Ibn Uthman Mosque: History

 The mosque was either largely demolished or destroyed prior to 1418 according to an inscription placed above the mihrab in the courtyard.
 Sultan Mu'ayyad Shaykh commissioned the mosque's second stage of construction on 13 September 1418.
 In addition to restoring the original mosque, this project, which was supervised by Shaykh's emir, Abu Bakr al-Yaghmuri, the head of the sultan's guard in Gaza, saw the construction of the courtyard and the portico positioned in front of the qibla wall.
 The current size and architectural form of the building is attributed to Shaykh's works.
 Emir Alam al-Din Sanjar oversaw the final building stage in 1430-31.
 He had the northern and southern porticoes as well as the main mihrab and its dome constructed.
 Other repairs were undertaken as well.

 According to Muslim scholar and historian al-Sakhawi, the mosque is also the tomb of one of Gaza's short-lived governors, Sa'd al-Din Yilkhuja al-Nasiri, writing "He was buried in the mosque of Ibn Uthman, outside Gaza."
 Yilkhuja was an emir of Sultan Barquq and later, Sultan Nasir al-Faraj, who requested burial in the mosque before he died in Gaza in August 1446.
 An inscription dated from 13 February 1450 commemorates Sultan Jaqmaq's decree abolishing the taxation of imported salt in Gaza is fixed above the mosque's entrance.

 In July 2024, the mosque was destroyed by an Israeli airstrike during an offensive in the area, as part of its invasion of Gaza.
-As of 28 May 2025, UNESCO confirmed that the mosque was one of more than 100 cultural properties with preliminary damage, assessed on satellite imagery.
+As of February 2026, UNESCO confirmed that the mosque was one of more than 150 cultural properties with damage, assessed on satellite imagery.